-The Corporation periodically calculates the present value of the net costs of future services and the use of facilities to be provided to current residents and compares that with the balance of deferred revenue from entrance fees.
-If the present value of the net costs of future services and the use of facilities exceeds deferred revenue from entrance fees, a liability is recorded with the corresponding change to income.
-As a result of the last calculation (as of December 31, 2021), using a rate of 5.5 percent, the present value of the net cost of future services and use of facilities did not exceed deferred revenue from entrance fees; accordingly, no obligation was recorded for the years ended December 31, 2021 or 2020.
+The Corporation periodically calculates the present value of the net cost of future services and the use of facilities to be provided to current residents and compares that with the balance of deferred revenue from entrance fees.
+If the present value of the net cost of future services and the use of facilities exceeds deferred revenue from entrance fees, a liability is recorded with the corresponding change to income.
+As a result of the last calculation (as of December 31, 2022), using a rate of 5.5%, the present value of the net cost of future services and use of facilities did not exceed deferred revenue from entrance fees; accordingly, no obligation was recorded for the years ended December 31, 2022 or 2021.